 Analysis: Minimum thresholds for water use have been established by the Department of Public Works using reports by the United States Geological Survey (USGS).
 These reports are the result of water resources investigations performed by the USGS in cooperation with the Napa County Flood Control and Water Conservation District.
-Any project which reduces water usage or any water usage which is at or below the established Napa County standard calculation, is assumed not to have a significant effect on groundwater levels.
+Any project which reduces water usage or any water usage which is at or below the established Napa County standard calculation is assumed not to have a significant effect on groundwater levels.

 Based on the submitted phase one water availability analysis, the subject parcel is below the established Napa County standard calculation for groundwater use on the parcels and would not result in a substantial depletion of groundwater supplies.
-The 46.23 acre parcel is located on the Napa Valley floor.
-In an area that has an established acceptable water use criteria of 1 acre foot per acre per year on a 46.23 acre parcel, the resulting Napa County standard calculation for the existing uses on the property is 14.95 acre feet per acre per year.
-The estimated water demand for the site after the expansion would be 16.74 acre-feet of water per year.
-Based on these figures, the project would be below the established threshold for groundwater use on the parcels and is deemed not to result in a substantial depletion of treated process wastewater to irrigate approximately fourteen acres of existing vineyard.
+The 25.96 acre parcel is located partly in the valley floor area and partly in the mountain area.
+The 13.5 acres located in the valley floor has an extraction threshold of 1.0 acre foot per acre and the 12.46 acres located in the mountain area has an extraction threshold of 0.5 acre foot per acre, resulting in a total parcel threshold of 19.7 acre foot per year.
+The estimated water demand of 5.6 acre foot per acres is well with the 19.7 acre foot per year total allowable extraction.
+Based on these figures, the project would be below the established threshold for groundwater use on the parcels and is deemed not to result in a substantial depletion of groundwater supplies.
+Groundwater extraction will also be limited as a result of the use of treated process wastewater to irrigate approximately fourteen acres of existing vineyard.
 The project will not interfere substantially with groundwater recharge that would result in a net deficit in aquifer volume or a lowering of the local groundwater level.